trustedsec/SysmonCommunityGuide/install-and-configuration.md

 * **SHA1 for Images**

-Since any user in the system can read the rule binary data an attacker can operate around rule configurations once they have read them by:
+Since any user in the system can read the rule binary data, an attacker can operate around rule configurations once they have read them by:

 * Execute tasks not logged.

 * Execute tasks that would blend in with normal logged actions

-Existing tools for parsing rules out of the registry break often as Sysmon is updated since how the information is structured in the binary blob is not documented but an attacker can export and import in to test system and use Sysmon to read the configuration.
+Existing tools for parsing rules out of the registry break often as Sysmon is updated, since the way the information is structured in the binary blob is not documented.
+However, an attacker can export and import into the test system and use Sysmon to read the configuration.

 Configuration Deployment
 ------------------------

-Most environments that have the capabilities to leverage Sysmon enhanced log collection also have software deployment systems like Altiris, System Center Configuration Manager, Desired State Configuration ..etc.
-This is why this are just general
+Most environments that have the capabilities to leverage Sysmon enhanced log collection also have software deployment systems like Altiris, System Center Configuration Manager, Desired State Configuration, etc. This is why these are just general recommendations.

 Deployment Script
 -----------------

-On most of these environments the deployment of Sysmon is managed by using scripts.
-PowerShell being the most flexible one.
+On most of these environments, the deployment of Sysmon is managed by using scripts, with PowerShell being the most flexible one.

 An install script should

-* Check if Sysmon is installed if not Install.
+* Check if Sysmon is installed; if not, Install.

 * If Sysmon is installed, check the version and upgrade if needed.

-* After an uninstall ensure the registry key was removed and files where removed before upgrading.
-(There has been issues in the past)
+* After an uninstall, ensure the registry key and files are removed before upgrading.
+(There have been issues in the past.)

 ```PowerShell
 $DriverName = 'SysmonDrv.sys'